djangonauts/django-hstore/doc/index.rst

 Grappelli Admin widget
 ~~~~~~~~~~~~~~~~~~~~~~

-If you use the awesome link:http://grappelliproject.com/[django-grappelli] there's an even nicer looking widget for you too!
+If you use the awesome `django-grappelli <http://grappelliproject.com/>`_ there's an even nicer looking widget for you too!

 .. image:: images/hstore-widget.png
     :width: 650